ErikGXDev/UnbeatableStandaloneEditor/README.md

 > That's all there is to it!

-Beatmaps / other data will be saved to an "unbeatable-beatmap-editor" folder.
+Some data will be saved to an "unbeatable-beatmap-editor" folder.
 Find it in the following locations:

 - `%AppData%\unbeatable-beatmap-editor` on Windows
 - `~/.local/share/unbeatable-beatmap-editor` on Linux/macOS